 Drupal 8 provides a reliable open-source, enterprise-level content management system (CMS).
 Using the Drupal 8 portal development tools, you can build a fully customizable developer portal.
 Because Drupal 8 is open-source, you can extend and contribute to the Drupal 8 portal development framework and leverage the knowledge of the Drupal community.

-The following sections describe how to use Drupal 8 to developer your portal.
+The following sections describe how to use Drupal 8 to develop your portal.

-The following section describe how to install and run Drupal 8 in your local environment.
+The following section describe how to evaluate Apigee Edge in Drupal 8 in your local environment.

 To install and run Drupal 8 in your local development environment, you need to install the following tools: